scionproto/scion/doc/ControlPlanePKI.md

 - __CertificateType__: ASCII string.
 Indicates whether the subject is allowed to issue certificates for other ASes.
 Can be either `Issuer` (can issue certificate) or `AS` (cannot).
 This field also determines the contents of the __Issuer__ section.
-- __CCRLDistributionPoints__: Array (optional).
-Distribution points of control-plane certificate revocation lists (CCRLs) formatted as the ISD-AS string.
+- __OptionalDistributionPoints__: Array string.
+Additional certificate revocation distribution points formatted as ISD-AS string.
+They must be authoritative in their ISD.

 ### Certificate Section: Validity